jenniferchen11/DRAG/README.md

 - `graph_{llm-provider}_{benchmark}.csv` (source code `3_generate_graph.py`): Generates graph relationships for each question in the specified benchamrk using the previously generated evidences
 - `graph_final_{llm-provider}_{benchmark}.csv` (source code `4_generate_graph_rankings.py`): Contains graph relationships with their relevance order based on LLM ranking, semantic ranking, and combined (LLM + semantic) ranking

 5. Optionally, run `5_generate_responses_no_context.py` to generate the responses for the small LLM without evidence/graph context, and run `6_generate_responses.py` to generate the responses with evidence and/or graph context.
 Change the model versions in `language_model.py` before running these scripts.

-Note that in our paper, we used [Harness](https://github.com/EleutherAI/lm-evaluation-harness) for response generation; this framework also provides evaluation.
+    NOTE: In our paper, we used [Harness](https://github.com/EleutherAI/lm-evaluation-harness) for response generation; this framework also provides evaluation.

 ## Contribution